HeyImCub/HeyImCub/README.md

 <br />
 <br />

-Hi, I'm Cub, a coder ig.
+Hi, I'm Cub.

-- 💬 Ask me about anything on discord HeyImCub#1956
+- 💬 Ask me about anything on discord HeyImCub
 - @  Also Contact me at heyimcub@gmail.com